szabgab/whitecamel.org/README.txt

 TODO:
-   * copy text from www.perl.org files to our own files so we can later change them
-   * Put more obvious credit to the original site and the authors of the texts
+   * in some years the award had a cash prize from a sponsor, so we should acknowledge those.
+We could encourage more cash awards.

-   * Mentions ths Spopnsors as listed on the original site
+   * The Spopnsors as listed on the original site:
    # 2004: <a href="http://www.oreilly.com">O'Reilly &amp; Associates</a>
    # 2003: <a href="http://www.oreilly.com">O'Reilly &amp; Associates</a>
    # 2002: <a href="http://www.oreilly.com">O'Reilly &amp; Associates</a>